epfl-si/infoscience-patents/README.md

     -  or, to get the maximum of information, add --debug and --info
         - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml --debug --verbose`

 - download the produced files found in ./output into the Infoscience bibedit.
-This is the records that need to be updated

 ### Fetching for new patents